Active Research Infrastructure

 Compute Arbitrage

-Workloads are routed by a cost-aware policy that respects SLO constraints, factoring in real-time capability state, latency, reliability, and unit cost.
-As frontier model pricing shifts, the scheduler adapts automatically.
+Workloads are routed by a cost-aware policy under SLO constraints.
+When frontier model pricing shifts, the scheduler follows without manual retuning.

 Capability Composition

-Specialized agents for code generation, formal reasoning, and multimodal understanding can be composed into a single task workflow.
-No agent needs to be a generalist; each contributes its strongest capability class.
+Specialized agents for code, formal reasoning, and multimodal work compose into a single task workflow.
+No agent has to be a generalist.
+Each contributes the thing it is best at.

 Fault-Tolerant Execution

-Agent failures trigger automatic subtask reassignment via ranked fallback candidates, checkpointed state, and idempotent replay semantics.
-Forward progress is maintained on SLA-bound tasks without side-effect duplication.
+Agent failures trigger reassignment through ranked fallbacks, checkpointed state, and idempotent replay.
+SLA-bound tasks keep moving without duplicated side effects.

 Context Efficiency